-Multiple sclerosis (MS) is a chronic and often disabling disease of the central nervous system, which consists of the brain, spinal cord, and optic nerves.
-MS damages myelin, a fatty substance that normally surrounds and protects the nerves.
+Multiple sclerosis is a chronic and often disabling disease of the central nervous system, which consists of the brain, spinal cord, and optic nerves.
+Multiple sclerosis (MS) damages myelin, a fatty substance that normally surrounds and protects the nerves.
 It can also damage nerves within the central nervous system.

 MS is usually difficult to initially diagnose.
 The initial symptoms are often subtle and variable and usually go away after a period of time.
 Moreover, there are many other medical problems than can cause similar symptoms.
 If you are worried about unexplained symptoms, it is important to see your family doctor.
 If the symptoms persists, it is appropriate to get a thorough examination by a neurologist.
 A brain MRI has become a very useful test in diagnosing MS.